excitement-engineer/graphql-iso-date/README.md

 ### Date

-A date string, such as 2007-12-03, compliant with the *"full-date"* format outlined in section 5.6 of the RFC 3339 profile of the ISO 8601 standard for representation of dates and times using the Gregorian calendar.
+A date string, such as 2007-12-03, compliant with the `full-date` format outlined in section 5.6 of the RFC 3339 profile of the ISO 8601 standard for representation of dates and times using the Gregorian calendar.

 This scalar is a description of the date, as used for birthdays for example.
 It cannot represent an instant on the time-line.

-The value "2nd of January 2015" is represented as date string "2015-01-02".

 **Result Coercion**